 [Heb., ʽara·vimʹ (plural)].

-The Hebrew name for this tree corresponds to the Arabic gharab, which continues to be used for the Euphrates poplar.
-Thus, although the poplar and willow are of the same family of trees, and both common to the Middle East, modern lexicographers favor the poplar tree (Populus euphratica) in translation.—See Koehler and Baumgartner’s Lexicon in Veteris Testamenti Libros, Leiden, 1958, p.
-733; Brown, Driver, and Briggs’ Hebrew and English Lexicon of the Old Testament, 1980, p.
-788; The New Westminster Dictionary of the Bible, edited by H. Gehman, 1970, p.
-998.
+The Hebrew name for this tree corresponds with the Arabic gharab, which continues to be used for the Euphrates poplar.
+Thus, although the poplar and willow are of the same genus of trees, similar in appearance, and both common to the Near East, modern lexicographers favor the poplar tree (Populus euphratica) in translation.—See Koehler-Baumgartner, Lexicon in Veteris Testamenti Libros, page 733; Brown-Driver-Briggs, A Hebrew and English Lexicon of the Old Testament, page 788; The Westminster Dictionary of the Bible, page 639.

-Euphrates poplars are also found along the banks of rivers and streams in Syria and Palestine, and particularly in the Jordan River valley.
-There, along with tamarisk trees, they often form dense thickets, while elsewhere they may grow to a height of from 9 to 14 m (30 to 45 ft).
-In all the Scriptural references, these poplar trees are associated with watercourses or ‘torrent valleys.’
-They were included among the trees whose boughs were used at the Festival of Booths (Le 23:40); they provided cover for the mighty “Behemoth” (hippopotamus) along the river (Job 40:15, 22); and the ease with which they sprout along well-watered places is used at Isaiah 44:3, 4 to describe the rapid growth and increase resulting from Jehovah’s outpoured blessings and spirit.—See POPLARS, TORRENT VALLEY OF.
+Euphrates poplars are also found along the banks of rivers and streams from Syria to Palestine and particularly in the Jordan river valley.
+There, along with tamarisk trees, they often form dense thickets, while elsewhere they may grow to a height of from thirty to forty-five feet (9.1 to 13.7 meters).
+In all the Scriptural references these poplar trees are associated with water courses or ‘torrent valleys.’
+They were included among the trees whose boughs were used at the Festival of Booths (Lev.
+23:40); they provided cover for the mighty “Behemoth” (hippopotamus) along the river (Job 40:15, 22); and the ease with which they sprout along well-watered places is used at Isaiah 44:3, 4 to describe the rapid growth and increase resulting from Jehovah’s outpoured blessings and spirit.—See POPLARS, TORRENT VALLEY OF.